 After a rather lovely breakfast of eggs and bacon at the Formiga, I hit the road at a leisurely pace.
-It was another lovely day for walking – not too hot, not too cold, not to sunny, not too windy, in fact just right.
+It was another perfect Goldilocks kind of walking day – not too hot, not too cold, not to sunny, not too windy, in fact just right.

 When I got to Palas de Rei, I sat down outside the last bar, El Camiño, where I have stayed twice.
 They have seats on a decking area outside and it’s great for a quick refreshment before you go into the countryside again.